Vivid Vision

 Our vision is of a church that is alive throughout the whole week, not just on Sundays.
 A church that is woven into the heartbeat of our community – where people know it as a place of friendship, welcome, and care.
 It’s a “church without walls”: not limited to a building, but present wherever people gather.

 The church is more than its Sunday services – it is a living network of love, support, and service – a church where every person has a place to belong and a part to play.
 Members are not just attendees but servants and friends – encouraging, loving, and supporting one another.
 Together, we live out acts of kindness and compassion: sitting with the lonely, comforting the grieving, walking alongside the struggling, offering hope and healing to the brokenhearted.
-In every circumstance of life, the church is a first point of call, a steady presence that people know they can turn to, and a place where God’s love is made real.
+We also celebrate the joys of life with each other.
+In every circumstance of life, the church is a first point of call, a steady presence, and a place where God’s love is made real.

-Children and young people grow up knowing the church as a natural part of life.
-They find joy in the creative fun of Messy Church and holiday clubs throughout the year.
+People of all ages know the church as a natural part of life.
+Children and families find joy in the creative fun of Messy Church and holiday clubs throughout the year.
 Teenagers from Youth Club are getting involved in other aspects of church life and discovering Jesus.
 Families who might never have stepped through the doors before are drawn in by these events, finding faith through welcome, encouragement, and genuine community.
-The younger generation are learning to read the Bible, to pray in everyday life, and to see God as part of their story.
+All generations are learning to read the Bible, to pray in everyday life, and to see God as part of their story.

 Across three main worship centres, the whole congregation journeys together as one church family, with transport available within the Parish to keep everyone connected.
 Worship is vibrant and accessible with different styles, discovering ways that meet people where they are and draw them closer to Him.

 Buildings are cared for with love, looking fresh and inviting, and open throughout the week for prayer, fellowship, and community events.
 Social gatherings, meals, and celebrations bring people together – not just churchgoers, but neighbours, families, and friends.
-The church becomes a place where God is spoken about naturally, where discipleship is nurtured, where stewardship is practiced, and where people are invited to discover faith for themselves.
+The church becomes a place where God is spoken about naturally, questions can be asked freely, discipleship is nurtured, where stewardship is practised, and where people are invited to discover faith for themselves.

 This vision is of a church filled with people each Sunday, and throughout the week, because it is a place where they truly belong and are known.
 A church that is Christ centred, welcoming, prayerful, outward-looking, and joyfully alive.
 A church where all are loved, supported, and encouraged.
 A church that is unmistakably part of the community, and undeniably shaped by the love of Christ.